 Some of you may want to connect to our SQL Server database on IISQLSRV from your computer at home.
 However, for security reasons, it is not possible to directly connect to IISQLSRV from outside the CSE network.
 All connections must go through a terminal server.

-However, it is possible to connect via remote desktop to a server in the CSE network or create a TCP tunnel, which redirects a TCP connection to a local port on your computer to a remote IP and port, in this case IISQLSRV's port 1433.
+However, it is possible to create a TCP tunnel, which redirects a TCP connection to a local port on your computer to a remote IP and port, in this case IISQLSRV's port 1433.
 The tunnel can be established as long as you have an SSH connection to one of our department's linux machines.

 For our class, we can use this tunnel in two ways: First, we can install SQL Server Management Studio (the client program for SQL Server) locally, connect to IISQLSRV through the tunnel, and directly run SQL queries using a graphical interface.
 Second, we can write a Java program which establishes a JDBC connection to IISQLSRV through the tunnel.
 In this case we do not need to install SQL Server locally.

 In both cases, we first need to create a tunnel.
 If you are running Windows, you can use a GUI SSH client.
 If you have a Mac or Linux machine, you can use the command line SSH command.

 Open a shell and run the following command:

 ssh -L 1433:iisqlsrv.cs.washington.edu:1433 attu.cs.washington.edu

 Before connecting to IISQLSRV with SQL Server Management Studio, you need to